State and Local Policy Database

 Electricity and Natural Gas Efficiency SavingsList All

-In 2019, Southern Connecticut Gas reported 1.93 MMtherms of net natural gas savings at the meter, which represents 0.64% of its retail sales across the utility’s service territory.
-In 2019, Southern Connecticut Gas spent $13,089,459 on natural gas energy efficiency, which equates to $72.50 per residential gas customer.
+In 2021, Southern Connecticut Gas reported 1.89 MMtherms of total net natural gas savings at the meter.
 These savings figures cover both United Illuminating and Southern Connecticut Gas’s entire service jurisdiction, not just New Haven.

-United Illuminating offers electric efficiency incentives and technical assistance to residential and commercial/industrial customers.
-Southern Connecticut Gas similarly offers natural gas efficiency programs to residential and commercial/industrial customers.
+United Illuminating offers electric efficiency incentives and technical assistance to residential and customers.
+Southern Connecticut Gas similarly offers natural gas efficiency programs to residential and customers.

 At this time, the City of New Haven does not have a formal partnership with United Illuminating or Southern Connecticut Gas in the form of a jointly developed or administered energy saving strategy, plan, or agreement.